Sunday, April 12, 2026

 I would be lying, however, if I did not admit to the need to "move the furniture around in my head."
 In other words, the future I have been imaging for myself just radically shifted.
 True, I only have two children, but I thought that maybe at least one of them would have one child.
 Instead, I am going to be a grandparent to cats now and possibly dogs once they can afford a home with a yard.

-Did I traumatize them with inadequate parenting to the point that they are dissolution with the relationship?
+Did I traumatize them with inadequate parenting to the point that they are disillusioned with the relationship?
 Ouch.
-My heard is full of cement with the thought that my poor choices may have influenced their decision to remain child free.
+My heart is full of cement with the thought that my poor choices may have influenced their decision to remain child free.

 I decided to look at some data to see how many older adults in the US are grandparents, and Pew Research indicates that 83% of those 65+ in the US are grandparents.
 That makes me part of the 17% that never hold that role.